Is Sweet Bonanza 1000 Rigged? A Statistical Analysis of 60,000 Spins

 Across more than 61,000 observed spins, the estimated dead spin rate is 56.7%, with a 95% confidence interval of [56.35%, 57.14%].
 This narrow interval indicates that the true dead spin probability is very likely well above 50%.

-In practical terms, losing spins are not an unlucky streak.
-They are inevitable.
+In practical terms, frequent non-paying spins are not unusual outliers.
+They are part of the game’s statistical structure.

 RTP Is Concentrated in Rare Events